 Carolina Navigators provides free global education resources to educators and students from kindergarten to college across North Carolina.
 The program enriches the education of both UNC and K-16 students through engaged global learning.
 UNC students participating in our service-learning experience benefit from having the opportunity to share their experiences abroad, while gaining intercultural, technology, and leadership skills.
 K-16 students and educators benefit from trained virtual student speakers who provide learning beyond the textbook, and authentic culture kits created by students with international expertise.
 Engagement with resources and our virtual presenters helps students achieve a better understanding of global cultures and events, and it stimulates greater interest in related classroom studies.

-Carolina Navigators, a service-learning program at the Center for Global Initiatives at the University of North Carolina at Chapel Hill, is aligned with UNC’s Academic Plan, which prioritizes equity and inclusion and global engagement.
+Carolina Navigators, a service-learning program at the Office of the Vice Provost for Global Affairs at the University of North Carolina at Chapel Hill, is aligned with UNC’s Academic Plan, which prioritizes equity and inclusion and global engagement.